tine-krueger/moskito/README.md

 ![moskito](readme-assets/moskito_mock.jpg)

 ## What you get
 After registration and login, the user can arrange the place and the attributes for the sought-after campsites.
 She/he can search for great seasides or wooded places, always  close to nature, maybe without w-lan or with a lot of space for the camper.
-The backend-business-logic finds the side, which matches most.
+The backend-business-logic finds the sides, which matches most.

 Most liked places can be bookmarked to plan the next trip.